ralphbecket/Z80/Basik III/Basik III.md

 Isort a
 ```

-And how the above might be compiled (recall that we want something _simple_ to generate -- obviously hand written assember is going to be way tighter, but any kind of optimising compiler is going to be a _much_ bigger enterprise):
+And how the above might be compiled (I want something _simple_ that can be generated as the code is parsed, without requiring an intermediate abstract representation -- obviously hand written assember is going to be way tighter, but any kind of optimising compiler would be _much, much_ more work):
 ```
   jp _IsortPassEnd
 IsortPass: